Navigating the Hidden Risks Emerging in the Indexed Universal Life (IUL) Marketplace

 The bonuses for these products are also often extremely complex.
 One product being sold only pays the bonus if there have been two positive years of market performance in a row, while another is tied to the cumulative interest paid over the last 10 years.
 To further complicate matters, some bonuses are guaranteed** and others are not.

-As I wrote before, you need to be aware of the moving parts in an IUL policy.
+As we wrote before, you need to be aware of the moving parts in an IUL policy.
 This includes the policy floors and caps, as well as participation rates (how much of the change of the value of the index is being passed on to you), persistency bonuses (paying more if the policy has been in place longer), and now the multipliers and bonuses of this new type of IUL policy.
 Companies often reserve the right to change policy caps, participation rates, persistency bonuses, and multipliers at any time.

 When you pay a charge for the opportunity for this increased upside potential, not only are you now exposed to the performance of the market, you are also subject to the whims of the insurance company, which often has the discretion to change such details at any time.
 Make sure you understand what terms are guaranteed and which are subject to change.